ilpersi/BHBot/README.md

 - `show`: shows Chromium window again after it has been hidden.
 - `do`: force a dungeon/raid/pvp/gvg/gauntlet/trials.
 Example: "do raid".
 Used for debugging purposes more or less (bot will automatically attempt dungeons).
 - `set`: sets a setting line, just like from a 'settings.ini' file.
 Example: "set raids 1 3 100", or "set difficulty 70".
 Note that this overwritten setting is NOT saved to the 'settings.ini' file!
 Once you issue <reload> command, it will get discharged.
-- `plan`: will load a settings file from a plan folder.
-Some sample plan files are attached to this distribution.
-Example: "plan idle" (will load 'plans/idle.ini' and overwritte current settings with it).
-You should write your own plan files as needed.
 - `readouts`: will reset readout timers (and hence immediately commence reading out resources).

 ## Multiple Instances